Macular Pigment Optical Density: A Biomarker of Systemic Disease

 - Describe the role of xanthophylls in ocular wellness with an emphasis on macular health.

-- Discuss the potential role of xanthophylls in systemic wellness, including protection against dermatologic disease, brain/cognitive impairment, cancer, heart disease and diabetes.
+- Discuss the potential role of xanthophylls in systemic wellness, including protection against dermatologic disease, brain/cognitive impairment, heart disease and diabetes.

 - Interpret the results of MPOD testing and apply these results to clinical practice.